Wednesday, March 13

 Chemical Contamination: Cigarette butts contain toxic chemicals like cadmium, lead, and arsenic that can contaminate the environment.

 Long Breakdown Time: Many types of litter take years to break down, if they do so at all.
 Plastic can take forever to break down.
-When it does it still isn't destroyed and can cause other problems for the environment.
+When it does, it still isn't destroyed and can cause other environmental problems.

 5. Habitat Destruction